ericwa/ericw-tools/docs/qbsp.rst

 .. classname:: func_illusionary_visblocker

-   For creating vis-blocking illusionary brushes (similar to "func_detail_illusionary" or "func_illusionary".
+   For creating vis-blocking illusionary brushes (similar to :classname:`func_detail_illusionary` or "func_illusionary".
 The player can walk through them.)
-This gives the same effect as water brushes when the "-notranswater" flag is used, except the interior of these brushes are saved as CONTENTS_EMPTY.
+This gives the same effect as water brushes when the :option:`-notranswater` flag is used, except the interior of these brushes are saved as CONTENTS_EMPTY.
 One thing to be aware of is, if the player's view is very close to the faces of these brushes, they might be able to see into the void (depending on the engine).
 Fitzquake family engines